 We are a member of the Association of Professional Political Consultants (APPC) and we adhere to its code of conduct.

-Organisations that are seeking to achieve long-term growth, increase the efficiency and effectiveness of marketing, raise awareness of an issue, influence public policy, or change the perceptions or behaviour of audiences should be looking to develop long-term campaigns that have a broader relevance outside their core business.
+Organisations that are seeking to increase share of voice, improve the efficiency and effectiveness of marketing, raise awareness of an issue, influence public policy, or change the perceptions or behaviour of audiences should be looking to develop campaigns that have a broader relevance outside their core business.

-Organisations can do that by understanding the problems facing their audiences, taking a position on how to solve a problem and then taking action that has a credible commercial edge, not inauthentic altruistic intent.
+Organisations can do that by understanding the problems facing their audiences, taking a position on how to solve a problem and then taking action that has a credible commercial edge.

-This type of campaign platform can elevate all your comms; creating a point of difference from competitors, enhancing a narrative beyond an organisation’s strategy or financial performance, creating a stronger context for selling, increasing the efficiency and effectiveness of marketing, encouraging employee advocacy and pride, and amplifying the effectiveness of lobbying.
+This type of campaign platform can elevate all your comms; creating a point of difference from competitors, enhancing a narrative beyond an organisation’s strategy or financial performance, creating a stronger context for selling and encouraging employee advocacy and pride.

 We have helped to make school meals free for all children, convince 22 countries and the EU to double R&D spend on clean energy technology, change the way P.E is taught in schools, improve people’s financial confidence and put arthritis on the public’s agenda.